 Click the tabs below for more information:

-Confirmation is a two-year program for 7th and 8th grade youth.
-The mission of Confirmation is to guide the youth on their spiritual journeys and prepare them to confirm the vows made at their baptism and become members of the church.
+Confirmation is a program for youth 8th grade and older.
+The purpose of Confirmation is to guide the youth on their spiritual journeys which prepares them to fulfill the mission of the church to love God, care for each other and serve in the world.

-Confirmation consists of fellowship and classes from 10 – 11:30 am on Sunday morning, worship and service requirements, a retreat in the fall, and activities throughout the year.
-The 8th grade youth take their Confirmation vows in May.
+Confirmation consists of fellowship and classes from 10:15 – 11:30 am on Sunday morning, worship and service requirements, a retreat in the fall, and activities throughout the year.
+The Confirmation Service is held each May.

-ROC is open to all middle school youths, 6th through 8th grade.
-We meet in the Youth Room every Wednesday at 6:30 p.m. following the church’s weekly Wednesday Night Live dinner.
-Each week we have “hang out” time, games and activities, and a short lesson designed to help us learn about the Christian faith.
+What is ROC?
+ROC stands for “Relying on Christ,” and that’s what we’re all about.
+It is our vision that youth will learn to become deeply committed followers of Jesus Christ who: love God, care for each other, and serve in the world.
+ROC is our middle school youth program for 6th, 7th and 8th grade students.
+ROC meets in the Youth Room every Wednesday from 6:30 p.m. to 7:30 p.m. following Youth Praise Choir rehearsal.
+ROC includes “hang out” time, games and activities, and a short lesson designed to help us learn about our Christian faith.
 Our evening closes with our Christ Candle – a time of prayer that bring us closer to each other and to God.
+ROC is open to all middle school youth, 6th through 8th grade.
+Come join us and bring your friends!

 We answer why ROC is a place for you

 ROC is open to all middle school youth who want to build friendships, have fun, and learn about living a life of faith.
 ROC is a place where you can be yourself – no matter what!
 You belong here!
-Come join us. – Barbara Armstrong, a leader of ROC.
+Come join us.
+Text UMCYOUTH to 94253 for more information and updates.

-We offers youth in grades 9 – 12 safe and supportive fellowship and opportunities to grow in their faith and put their faith into action so that they can grow to be servant-leaders.
-The key elements of our high school program are found below:
+We offer youth in grades 9 – 12 safe and supportive fellowship, opportunities to grow in faith and turn faith into action.
+The key elements of our high school program are:

-- by serving as camp counselors at Camp Lucerne,
+- serve as camp counselors at Camp Lucerne,

 MACC (Musical Activities for Children of Christ):